2. Topics of importance category archive

 2. If the college you’re considering for Early Decision suddenly became less prestigious, or its ranking dropped 50 points, would you still want to apply to this college Early Decision?

-5. Have you visited several other colleges, including taking their formal admissions tour rather than just walking around on your own?
+5. Have you visited several other colleges, including taking their formal admissions tour rather than just walking alone?

 6. Have you had some form of personal contact with the admissions office at your prospective Early Decision College?
 Have you researched the internship requirements, if any, for your prospective major?